 The opportunity which has been presented to us is crucial for evangelism in a postmodern world.
 The church risks being seen as irrelevant by emerging generations because of its failure to use the internet in an effective manner.

 We must aggressively seize the opportunity and establish a presence in the midst of today’s marketplace so that we can effectively declare the gospel to the internet generation.
-County-based portals such as those described in this white paper effectively use the internet but also hold true to the Biblical principle of authentic Christian community as a foundation of outreach and evangelism.
+County-based portals such as those described in this article effectively use the internet but also hold true to the Biblical principle of authentic Christian community as a foundation of outreach and evangelism.

 * While chat rooms, instant messaging, and email lists can be valuable supplements to community, it is our conviction that electronic modes of communication will never replace the accountability and encouragement that is found in face-to-face Christian community.
 When I’m in front of my computer, I can always “turn you off” if I don’t like what you say.
 That’s not so easy in the context of face-to-face relationship.